The Family Man (Indian TV series): Development

-In November 2017, filmmakers Raj Nidimoru and Krishna D.K. planned for directing a web series, with Akshaye Khanna being hired as the lead role.
+In November 2017, filmmakers Raj Nidimoru and Krishna D.K. planned for directing a streaming series, with Akshaye Khanna being hired as the lead role.
 It was touted to be a socio-political thriller, with Khanna initially agreeing to the series after accepting the script finalised by Raj Nidimoru, but due to budget constraints in which Khanna charged a huge amount for the series, the makers replaced him with Manoj Bajpayee as the lead character in December 2017.
+On August 30, 2023, in an interview, Aswani Dutt revealed that the story had originally been crafted by Raj & DK for Chiranjeevi.
+However, Chiranjeevi turned down the project due to reservations about his character having two children.
+Subsequently, the story was adapted into a series with a different cast, and it garnered favorable reviews.
 The ten-episode series, tentatively titled as The Family Man, marked the digital debut of Bajpayee.
 On 13 June 2018, Amazon Prime Video, which bagged the streaming rights, officially announced the series, stating it as an "edgy drama-action series with a touch of wry humour, drawing from real incidents".

 In an interview with Scroll.in, Raj and D.K. stated that the series is closely based to Shor in the City (2011), in terms of its tone, stating, "It is dramatic and edgy with action involved.
 The humour is the kind of stuff that comes just from working in and dealing with the system or bureaucracy in our country.
 The series draws from contemporary geopolitical issues, and most plot threads are inspired from newspaper headlines over the years."
 A Deccan Chronicle article released in September 2019, stated that the series features similarities from real-life events.
 Despite filming of the second season, the makers announced for a third season in May 2020.
 Soon after the release and success of a second season, a third season was announced to be in development to be set in North East India.